ecoscape-earth/ecoscape-layers/README.md

 ### Creating Resistance CSV

-In `utils.py` there is a function called `generate_resistance_table` the functions will generate resistance values corresponding to terrain type classified by the [IUCN Redlist Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).
+In `utils.py`, the function `generate_resistance_table` generates resistance values corresponding to terrain type classified by the [IUCN Redlist Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).
 Resistance values should be based on a specific terrain/habitat type.
-To control how these resistance values are created use these function parameters:
+To control how these resistance values are created, use these function parameters:

 - `habitats` (dict[int, dict[str, str | bool]]): IUCN Red List habitat data for the species for which the table should be generated.
 - `output_path` (str): The output path for the resistance csv.
 - `map_codes` (list\[int\], optional): The map_codes that will be processed in the refinement method.
 The map codes defined in the habitat data are automatically added to this parameter.
-Default is all map codes from IUCN plus some extra extraneous map codes.
+Default is all map codes from IUCN plus some extraneous map codes.
 - `refinement_method` (function(int, dict[int, dict[str, str | bool]]) -> float, optional): Function that defines resistance when resistance is not defined in habitats.
-Defaults general pre-defined refinement method.
+Defaults to general pre-defined refinement method.
   - The default_refinement_method is a general use refinement method.
-If you want to use your own refinement method the default_refinement_method is a great starting point.
+If you want to use your own refinement method, the default_refinement_method is a great starting point.

 This function will create a resistance CSV in the desired location and it will also return the data in the form of a pandas Dataframe.